agmmnn/syn/README.md

 <div align="center">

-Synonyms and antonyms of words from [Thesaurus.com](https://www.thesaurus.com/) and other sources are now in your terminal, with [rich](https://github.com/Textualize/rich) output.
+Synonyms and antonyms of words from [Thesaurus.com](https://www.thesaurus.com/), [AlterVista](https://thesaurus.altervista.org/openapi) are now in your terminal, with [rich](https://github.com/Textualize/rich) output.

 </div>